Skip to main content

 Use several kube config files

-If you need to use more than one kube config file at the same time, you can list each config file path with a separator.
+If you need to use more than one kubeconfig file at the same time, you can list each config file path with a separator.

 KUBECONFIG=kubeconfig1:kubeconfig2:kubeconfig3 /path/to/headlamp